IamdLite/Positive-Hack-Bootcamp-2025/README.md

   - Cybersecurity Tools: Nmap, Wireshark, Burp Suite, Metasploit (specific versions listed in [resources/tools.md](resources/tools.md)).
 - **Accounts**:
   - GitHub account for repository access and contributions.
-  - [Optional] TryHackMe or Hack The Box account for additional practice.
+  - [Optional] Acess to the CyberED labs platform for practice (currently under negotiation).

 *Note: Replace `[resources/tools.md]` with the actual path to your tools list.*